 If you're reading this and haven't yet entered into a purchase contract, take this as a lesson.
 You'll want to carefully consider whether to give up the inspection contingency.
 Otherwise, your earnest money could be at risk if you back out because of an inspection item.

-It's very disappointing to find out that what you thought was your dream house is actually a potential nightmare.
-However, fortunately, this is the whole point of the home inspection.
-Most of the time, the purchase contract will allow you an "out" if, after completing your home inspection, you decide the house just isn't right for you.
+It's disappointing to find out that what you thought was your dream house is actually a potential nightmare.
+However, this is actually the whole point of the home inspection.
+Most of the time, the purchase contract will contain an inspection contingency, which allows you an "out" if, after completing your home inspection, you decide the house just isn't right for you.

 One of the best things about the home inspection contingency in a purchase contract is that, in most contracts, it is a highly subjective contingency.
 In other words, the buyer most likely has the option to back out of the contract prior to the inspection deadline for nearly any reason: the house smells funny, it turns out that there isn't a sprinkler system, or the buyer just feels the house has bad juju.

-This may not be the case with all purchase contracts, so read yours carefully.
-But if you are using a state-approved form for the purchase, you will nearly always be able to back out of the contract before the inspection deadline for a very wide range of reasons.
+This might not be the case with all purchase contracts, so read yours carefully.
+But if you are using a state-approved form for the purchase, you will in all likelihood be able to back out of the contract before the inspection deadline for a wide range of reasons.
 After all, before putting in an offer, most buyers only see the house once or twice.
-The inspection contingency allows the buyer to be more circumspect and get more of a feel for the house before entirely committing to the tune of the earnest money.
+The inspection contingency allows buyers to be more circumspect and get more of a feel for the house before entirely committing.

 If yours is like the typical home purchase contract, you must notify the seller in writing before the deadline.
 Some states will have forms specific to this issue that you can use to inform the seller that you're backing out.
 So long as you notify the seller of your intent prior to the deadline and by the method specified in the contract, you should get your earnest money back in full.